darthmayhem/SeleniumPOC/README.md

 # Running tests

-the tests can be run by the follwoing:
+the tests can be run by one of the following:

 Spec results: `npm run test:spec`